 Frequently washing your clothes is essential.
-That said, some of the laundry detergents can irritate your skin and cause more acne.
+Some laundry detergents can irritate your skin and cause more acne.
 If you have chest or back acne, it would be better to look for fragrance-free laundry detergent, optimally labeled hypoallergenic, or for babies.

 6. Improving your diet can help with your chest and back acne.

 To prevent body acne, you will also need to have a good diet.
-Although diet alone does not cause face or body acne, a recent study has found that people with acne consumed more sugar and refined carbohydrates (white flour, pastries, etc.) than people without acne.
+Although diet alone does not cause face or body acne, a recent study found that people with acne consumed more sugar and refined carbohydrates (white flour, pastries, etc.) than those without acne.
 Another study found that increased sugars in the diet are linked to a 20-30% greater risk of developing acne.
-Similar data was related to a high intake of cow’s milk and dairy.
+Similar data was related to a high intake of cow's milk and dairy.

 How to get rid of chest acne?

 Salicylic acid cleansers and benzoyl peroxide creams are your best bet for fighting pimples on the chest.
 The best combination would be a salicylic acid acne cleanser to remove dirt and sweat from your chest or back and leave on benzoyl peroxide cream for the night (check out the MDacne Body Duo, which has both).

-Salicylic acid helps remove excess oil and exfoliates dead cells from the surface of the skin.
+Salicylic acid helps remove excess oil and exfoliates dead cells from the skin's surface.
 In addition, benzoyl peroxide kills acne-causing bacteria and helps reduce inflammation.
 To be effective, your salicylic acid body wash should stay on your body for at least 3 minutes before you wash it off.
-Salicylic acid cleansers such as the MDacne hydrating body cleanser contain, in addition to high percentage salicylic acid (2%), plant-based additives such as aloe vera and green tea provide better efficacy with less irritation.
+Salicylic acid cleansers such as the MDacne hydrating body cleanser contain, in addition to a high percentage of salicylic acid (2%), plant-based additives such as aloe vera and green tea provide better efficacy with less irritation.

-The salicylic acid in the salicylic acid cleanser removes the dead skin cells from the skin's surface, reducing the risk for clogged skin pores and chest pimples.
-This type of medicated body wash is great for all skin types, including people with oily skin.
+The salicylic acid in the salicylic acid cleanser removes the dead skin cells from the skin's surface, reducing the risk of clogged skin pores and chest pimples.
+This type of medicated body wash is excellent for all skin types, including people with oily skin.